Factors to Consider Before Making Gifts

 Each U.S. citizen or resident may gift an amount equal to the gift tax exemption during his or her lifetime to one or more donees without incurring any gift or estate tax.
 This is over and above the annual exclusion and special exclusion gifts mentioned above.
 You may choose to give less than this full amount of your gift tax exemption.
 The advantage of using the full amount of your gift tax exemption during your lifetime is that all income from and appreciation on the gifted asset will also be removed from your estate.
 Over time, this may result in significant estate tax savings.
 If you are contemplating making gifts in order to use up all or a portion of your gift tax exemption, we should discuss the amount of your remaining gift tax exemption as well as the appropriate assets to be gifted.
 All gifts in excess of the $15,000 annual exclusion will require the preparation and filing of a gift tax return, even though there may not be any tax due.

-To the extent the unearned income of certain children under age 24 exceeds a specified amount ($2,100 in 2018; subject to adjustment annually), the excess will be taxed to the child at the parent’s marginal (highest) tax bracket for federal income taxes.
-This is referred to as a “kiddie tax.”
-In California, the kiddie tax applies to unearned income only of those children under age 14 for state tax purposes.
-When making gifts to children under age 24, the investment strategy for the funds given must take into account income that will be produced in order to keep it below the amount which would cause it to be taxed at the higher bracket.
+Unearned income of certain children under age 24 is subject to a “Kiddie Tax.”
+In California, the Kiddie Tax applies to unearned income only of those children under age 14 for state tax purposes.
+The federal Kiddie Tax is much more complex as a result of changes in the law that became effective in 2018.
+You should consult with your accountant to determine how the Kiddie Tax will apply to your situation.
+When making gifts to children under age 24, the investment strategy for the funds given must take into account the unearned income that will be produced in order to minimize the impact of the Kiddie Tax.
 Investments in growth assets or those which would produce tax-free income may be advisable.

 Valuation of Gifts